freifunk-gluon/gluon/docs/user/getting_started.rst

 Gluon does not support HTTPS for downloading packages; fortunately, opkg deploys public-key cryptography to ensure package integrity.

-The Gluon images will contain public keys from two sources: the official LEDE keyring (to allow installing userspace packages) and a Gluon-specific key (which is used to sign the generated package repository).
+The Gluon images will contain public keys from two sources: the official OpenWrt keyring (to allow installing userspace packages) and a Gluon-specific key (which is used to sign the generated package repository).

-LEDE will handle the generation and handling of the keys itself.
+OpenWrt will handle the generation and handling of the keys itself.
 When making firmware releases based on Gluon, it might make sense to store the keypair, so updating the module repository later is possible.